doffn/Computer-Vision-Color-Sorter/README.md

 # Red and Green Color Predictor 🚦

 Welcome to the Red and Green Color Predictor project!
-This TensorFlow-based computer vision model is designed to predict whether an input image contains predominantly red or green colors.
-The project includes a user-friendly GUI developed using the Kivy framework.
+This TensorFlow-based computer vision model is designed to predict whether an object contains red color.
+It utilizes computer vision techniques to preprocess the input frames and employs a TensorFlow Lite (TFLite) model for prediction.
+Additionally, the project features a user-friendly graphical user interface (GUI) developed using the Kivy framework.

 ## Features 🎨